Gurpreet Bedi

-Gurpreet Bedi (born 22 September) is an Indian actress.
-She was in the top 10 finalists in Pantaloons Femina Miss India and was crowned the Himalayan Femina Miss Natural Beauty.
-She is best known for her character 'Reeva' in Sony Television's Dil Hi Toh Hai.
+Gurpreet Bedi is an Indian actress and model.
+She was in the top 10 finalists in Pantaloons Femina Miss India 2010 and was crowned the Himalayan Femina Miss Natural Beauty.
+She is best known for her character Reeva in Sony Television's Dil Hi Toh Hai.

 Early life

 Gurpreet was born in New Delhi.
 Shortly after finishing her graduation in graphic designing from University of Bedfordshire, she returned to India.
 She is currently residing in Mumbai.

 Personal life

 Gurpreet is married to fellow actor Kapil Arya.
+She has an elder sister named Supreet Bedi, who is also an actress and tv presenter.

 Career

 Modelling career

 Gurpreet started her modelling career by contesting in Pantaloons Femina Miss India and was one of the top 10 finalists.
 She continued to appear in various print and online advertisements, TV commercials for brands like Hyundai i20, Whisper, Sunsilk, Garnier, Loreal and many more.
 She has shot for various magazines like Grazia, Femina, Raymonds and many more.
 She also hosted the Hockey India League.